IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 We use a [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) approach, where you start by thinking about the kind of cryptographic asset you want to detect.
 Then, find (or write) a *test file* (in the language of your cryptography library) containing this asset.
 Next, write a detection *rule* aiming at detection precisely this asset.
-Finally, create a *unit test* checking that your detection rule indeed capture the intended value in the test file.
+Finally, create a *unit test* checking that your detection rule indeed captures the intended value in the test file.

 These three kinds of files (test file, rule and unit test) are stored in those three distinct directories:
 - `main/.../plugin/rules/detection/mycrypto/`: stores the detection rules, in the structure of your choice, but usually close to the structure of the cryptography library.
-- `test/.../plugin/rules/detection/mycrypto/`: stores the unit test with the exact same structure than the rules.
+- `test/.../plugin/rules/detection/mycrypto/`: stores the unit tests with the exact same structure than the rules.
 - `test/.../files/rules/detection/mycrypto/`: stores the test files with the exact same structure than the rules (and than the unit tests).